Kumara Parvatha- The Holy Grail of South Indian Trekking

 The trek comprises of two peaks, the smaller Shesh Parvatha, and the higher one, Kumara Parvatha at 5,600 ft.
 Legend has it that Shesh Parvatha protects the temple of Kukke Subramanya at the base.

-The two-day trek covers a distance of 14 km each way.
-The route is closed during the monsoons, and opens in October, until February.
 The trail is beautiful, winding through thick deciduous forests and vast meadows.
 Steep ascents in some parts make it slightly difficult.
 Trekkers need to watch out for leeches, especially right after monsoon.
 The jungle is also known to be home to several species of cobras, including the King Cobra, and suitable care must be taken while walking.